A Chemist Lifting with Extreme Precaution the Cuticle of a Grand Piano: Description

+Provenance

+The painting was first sold by Julien Levy at an exhibition of Salvador Dalí's work in 1936.
+The Julien Levy Gallery was a prominent venue for Surrealists and avant-garde artists in the 1930s and 1940s.
+Levy sold the painting to Mr. Thomas Hart Fisher and Mrs. Ruth Page Fisher, who owned the painting until at least 1969.
+By 1985, the painting was in the possession of Mr. and Mrs. Joseph R. Shapiro.
+Mr. Shapiro was the founding president of the Museum of Contemporary Art in Chicago and an active trustee at the Art Institute of Chicago.
+The Art Institute of Chicago acquired the painting as a gift from Shapiro in 1996.

 Dalí, Wagner, and Judaism

-Dalí's Admiration for Wagner
+Dalí's admiration for Wagner

 Wagner was Dalí's favorite composer, and the painters connection to Wagner was personal and deeply rooted.
 As a child, Dalí would listen as his father sat by the family phonograph listening to Lohengrin – while Dalí's uncle, Anselm Domènech, was active in the Barcelona Wagner Association.
 In adulthood the infatuation continued, and even today a dozen or so recordings of Wagner's operas can be seen at the Dalí Castle in Púbol, as well as an eight-track tape of Wagner's Greatest Hits; moreover, the castle garden sports an ornate fountain inlayed with dozens of small busts of the composer he so admired.
 One of Dalí's especially beloved tracks, an old scratched record of Tristan und Isolde, played constantly, and was playing on the day Dalí died in 1989.